Aomori’s Top 3 Ponds: Jigokunuma, Suirennuma & Tsuta Nananuma

 Ⓒ photo-ac.com/

-How to Get to Jigoku-Numa
+How to Get to Jigokunuma

 Suiren-Numa Pond (睡蓮沼)

-However, the flowers only bloom for a really short period of time in early August.
+This gorgeous pond is called Suiren-numa for the water lilies that grow on one side of the pond, albeit the flowers only bloom for a very short period in early August.
 Nevertheless, why not visit the Suiren-numa Pond for this rare scenery?
 That way, you can avoid the heat in other parts of Japan at the same time (^_-)-☆.

 Ⓒ Towada City